TadashiJei/ProjectEyeNet/documentation/ISSUES.md

   - [ ] `WebsiteAccessLog.java`

 ## General Tasks
-- [ ] Update all repository interfaces to use Document suffix consistently
+- [x] Update all repository interfaces to use Document suffix consistently
-- [ ] Update all service classes to use Document classes instead of entities
+- [x] Update all service classes to use Document classes instead of entities
-- [ ] Add Lombok annotations (@Data, @Builder, etc.) to all Document classes
+- [x] Add Lombok annotations (@Data, @Builder, etc.) to all Document classes
-- [ ] Update all DTOs to match the new Document structure
+- [x] Update all DTOs to match the new Document structure
-- [ ] Fix all type mismatches between Documents and DTOs
+- [x] Fix all type mismatches between Documents and DTOs

 ## Testing
+- [x] Update test classes to use Document classes
+- [x] Update mapper test classes to use Document and DTO classes
+- [x] Update service test classes to use Document classes
+- [x] Update SDN test classes to use Document classes
 - [ ] Create unit tests for all Document classes
 - [ ] Create integration tests for repository interfaces
 - [ ] Create service layer tests with Document classes